Discoveri-org/Discoveri/README.md

 where `rand1` and `rand2` are two random numbers from between `0` and `1`, and `Best_X_i_k` and `Best_X_swarm` are the best positions `X` found so far respectively by the particle `i` and by the entire swarm.
 The optimum positions `Best_X_i` are updated if better positions are found the particles `i`.
 Coherently, if one of these positions is better than the best one found by the swarm so far,  `Best_X_swarm` is updated.
 The particles initial positions are initialized with a scrambled Halton sequence.
 Particles crossing a `search_interval` boundary in a dimension will have their coordinate in that dimension reinitialized, drawn from a uniform distribution in the `search_domain` span in that dimension, their velocity will remain unchanged.
 Optimizer hyperparameters:
-  - `c1` (cognitive acceleration coefficient, default value = `2.`): high values of `c1` promote the exploration near the best position found by the particle, in case updated at each iteration.
+  - `c1` (cognitive acceleration coefficient, default value = `2.`): high values of `c1` promote the exploitation of positions near the best position found by the individual particle, updated at each iteration if a better position is found.
 If provided by the users, they must ensure that `c1+c1<4`.
-  - `c2` (social acceleration coefficient, default value = `2.`): high values of `c2` promote the exploitation of the knowledge of the best position found by the entire swarm, in case updated at each iteration.
+  - `c2` (social acceleration coefficient, default value = `2.`): high values of `c2` promote the exploitation of positions near the best position found by the entire swarm, updated at each iteration if a better position is found.
 If provided by the users, they must ensure that `c1+c1<4`.
   - `w` (inertia weight, default value = `0.9`): high values of this coefficient reduce the variations of the velocity of the particle.
 If provided by the users, they must ensure that it is `<1` to avoid velocity divergence.
   - `initial_speed_over_search_space_size` (default value = `0.1`): the initial velocities of particles in each dimension are drawn from a uniform distribution with boundaries proportional to `initial_speed_over_search_space_size` in that dimension and to the `search_interval` size in that dimension.
   - `max_speed` (maximum speed, default value: an array with elements equal to the respective size of `search_interval` in each dimension multiplied by `0.3`).

 - `"Adaptive Particle Swarm Optimization"` (Adaptive PSO): based on from Z.-H. Zhan et al., IEEE Transactions on Systems, Man, and Cybernetics, Part B (Cybernetics) 39, 6 (2009) https://ieeexplore.ieee.org/document/4812104 .
 Based on the evolutionary state of the swarm, the coefficients `c1`, `c2` and the inertia weight `w` are updated as described in that article.
 Compared to the description in the original reference, no transition base rule is used.
 Optimizer hyperparameters:
-  - `c1` (cognitive acceleration coefficient, default value = `2.0`): as in the `"Particle Swarm Optimization"`, but the value provided by the user is just the initial value of the coefficient.
+  - `c1` (cognitive acceleration coefficient, default value = `2.0`): same as in the `"Particle Swarm Optimization"`, but the value provided by the user is just the initial value of the coefficient.
-  - `c2` (cognitive acceleration coefficient, default value = `2.0`): as in the `"Particle Swarm Optimization"`, but the value provided by the user is just the initial value of the coefficient.
+  - `c2` (social acceleration coefficient, default value = `2.0`): same as in the `"Particle Swarm Optimization"`, but the value provided by the user is just the initial value of the coefficient.
-  - `w` (inertia weight, default value = `0.9`): as in the `"Particle Swarm Optimization"`, but the value provided by the user is just the initial value of the inertia weight.
+  - `w` (inertia weight, default value = `0.9`): same as in the `"Particle Swarm Optimization"`, but the value provided by the user is just the initial value of the inertia weight.
   - `perturbation_global_best_particle` (default value = `True`): when `True` and the evolutionary state of the swarm is `Convergence`, the position of the best particle (the one with highest `f(X)`) is mutated adding a random perturbation drawn from a Gaussian distribution on one random coordinate (see original reference) and this new position is assigned to the worst particle of the swarm (the one with lowest `f(X)`).
 This feature allows the swarm to jump out of a local maximum more easily.
-  - `initial_speed_over_search_space_size` (as for the `"Particle Swarm Optimization"`, but default value = `0.1`).
+  - `initial_speed_over_search_space_size`: same as in the `"Particle Swarm Optimization"`.
-  - `max_speed`: as in the `"Particle Swarm Optimization"`.
+  - `max_speed`: same as in the `"Particle Swarm Optimization"`.

 - `"PSO-TPME"` (PSO with Targeted, Position-Mutated Elitism), `optimizer_hyperparameters = [c1,c2,w1,w2,initial_speed_over_search_space_size,Number_of_iterations_bad_particles,portion_of_mean_classification_levels,amplitude_mutated_range_1,amplitude_mutated_range_2]`: version of the PSO based on T. Shaquarin, B. R. Noack, International Journal of Computational Intelligence Systems (2023) 16:6, https://doi.org/10.1007/s44196-023-00183-z In this version of PSO, the inertia linearly decreases from `w1` (<1) to `w2` (<`w1`) and the coefficients `c1` and `c2` (`c1+c2<4`) are fixed.
 At each iteration, the mean `mean` of the function values found by the particles is computed.
 Afterwards, two levels for the function value are defined: `mean*(1+portion_of_mean_classification_levels)` and `mean*(1-portion_of_mean_classification_levels)`, where `portion_of_mean_classification_levels<1`.
 Depending on the function value they have found compared to these two levels, at each iterations particles are classified as `good` (above the highest level), `bad` (below the lowest level) and `fair` (in between). `good` particles will behave only exploring around their personal optimum position i.e. as if `c2=0`), `bad` particles will behave only converging towards the swarm optimum position (i.e. as if `c1=0`). `fair` particles will behave as the particles of a "classic" PSO.
 Particles remaining `bad` for `Number_of_iterations_bad_particles` will be marked as `hopeless`, i.e. at the next iteration they will be relocated near the swarm optimum position.
 Compared to that reference, the level from which the levels for `bad`, `fair`, `good` particles are computed cannot decrease over the iterations: i.e. the maximum between the mean of the function values found and the mean found at the previous iteration is used as `mean`;
 furthermore, to reinitialize the particles closer to the optimum one, the mutated_amplitude scale is linearly decreasing from `amplitude_mutated_range_1` to `amplitude_mutated_range_2` (`<amplitude_mutated_range_1`) and the distribution of the coordinates in a dimension near the optimum particle is a gaussian proportional to the `search_space` size in that dimension and the mutated amplitude.